 8. A Pashmina or blanket scarf, or cotton head scarf serves multiple purposes on the plane (sleeping mask) and on your head (in certain churches for example)

-9. Long silk dress - Since dining out in Mexico is so much more affordable, you’ll want to dine out more and in my opinion, Mexicans dress up more.
+9. Long silk dress - Since dining out in Mexico is so much more affordable, you’ll want to dine out more.
+In my opinion, Mexicans dress up more when they go out.

 10. Inexpensive non-metal jewelry, made from fabric, plastic or wood.
-Mexican women in general tend to wear more jewelry than we do, but not their expensive stuff.
+Mexican women in general tend to wear more jewelry than we do, but save the expensive pieces for special occasions.